aurorascharff/rsc-workshop/STEPS.md

 ### Intro: What is suspense?

 - Suspense allows you to handle loading states in a declarative way.
 Concurrent feature in React 18.
 - Used for lazy loading, code splitting, data fetching.
-Typically npmlazy loading in a React SPA.
+Typically lazy loading in a React SPA.
 - Also used for progressive hydration, meaning priorotizing what to hydrate first.
 - In our case: mark content as non-urgent, show fallback, refer back whenever app is not busy.
 - The content is streaming in to the client, show in network tab.